electron-userland/electron-builder/auto-update.md

 * Linux: AppImage.
 * Windows: NSIS.

 All these targets are default, custom configuration is not required.
+(Though it is possible to [pass in additional configuration, e.g. request headers](#custom-options-instantiating-updater-directly).)

 !!! info "Squirrel.Windows is not supported"
     Simplified auto-update is supported on Windows if you use the default NSIS target, but is not supported for Squirrel.Windows.